hatchways/team-carbonara/README.md

 1. Clone or download repository

-2. Change to directory and install packages
+2. Run `npm i` in both `client` and `server` directories to install packages

-3. Create your API Keys and .env file - **Take a look at the sample.env**
+3. Create your API Keys and .env files - **See [client](https://github.com/hatchways/team-carbonara/blob/dev/client/sample.env) and [server](https://github.com/hatchways/team-carbonara/blob/dev/server/sample.env) `sample.env` for more instructions**
-   - Client .env file
+   - client/.env file
-   - Server .env file
+   - server/.env file
+4. To start the two processes, run `npm start` in the client directory, and `npm run dev` in the server directory

+---

 ### Demo

-1. Login or Register with your Google Account
+1. Login or Register with your Google Account.
+As a new user you will enter your availability to be scheduled for meetings (ex.9am-5pm, Mon-Fri) and to create a unique url to be shared with potential meeting attendees.

 ![Login Demo](client/public/gifs/register.gif)

-2. Copy and paste unique link and share your URL with others so they can schedule an appointment.
+2. Share the unique link for a meeting type with others so they can schedule an appointment.

 ![Open Calendar URL](client/public/gifs/calendarURL.gif)

-3. People who want to meet with you will schedule an appointment.
+3. People who want to meet with you will be able to schedule an appointment.
+Appointments will be added to the invitee's and your google calendar, and an email notice will be sent to you.

 ![Schedule appointment](client/public/gifs/scheduleAppt.gif)